-Our guide to all League of Legends Worlds winners from 2011 to the present provides you with details on each of the winning team and their victory.
+On this page, view all the LoL Worlds winners from 2011 to the present.
+Providing you with details on each of the winning teams and their victories.
 All of these will go a long way in helping you spot future League of Legends World winners.
-After all, once you see previous Worlds winners League of Legends betting gets a lot easier!
+After all, once you see previous Worlds Winners League of Legends betting gets a lot easier!

 The League of Legends World Championship is the biggest event in the LoL competitive scene and perhaps in all of esports.
 Each championship event crowns a team as LoL World Champion, which means they are the game’s best players.
-Our list has been updated following the conclusion of the 2022 League of Legends World Championship, which started on September 25th and ended on November 5th.
-So let’s take a look at past LoL Worlds winners.
+Our list has been updated following the conclusion of the 2022 League of Legends World Championship.
+In 2023, the event will be held in South Korea.

 List of Past League of Legends Worlds Winners

 |2013||SK Telecom T1||Impact, bengi, Faker, Piglet, PoohManDu||Korea||$1,000,000|